Research Partnerships Intern

 • Provide technical support and maintenance for the Foundation’s flagship observational studies including PPMI and Fox Insight virtual study site

-• Assist the Recruitment and Retention team on projects aimed at increasing best practices for Parkinson’s disease clinical research
+• Assist the Clinical Operations team on projects aimed at increasing best practices for Parkinson’s disease clinical research

-• Develop communications strategies and materials to facilitate cross-departmental reporting
+• Develop communications strategies and materials to facilitate external promotion of MJFF activities, as well as cross-departmental reporting

 • Coordinate and work alongside internal MJFF teams within the Research Partnerships division